The Green Book Site Initiative

 Phase Two of the Green Book Sites Initiative was completed by PBN’s Fall 2025 Intern, Junah Sibony.
 While Phase One highlighted the 16 surviving Green Book sites in Buffalo, Phase Two shifts attention to 16 of the 106 sites that have since been demolished, underscoring the scale of loss and the importance of preservation.
 This work continues to expand our understanding of Buffalo’s Green Book history and its impact on Black travel and community life.
 If you missed this important Lunch and Learn, please visit our YouTube channel to watch the full program.

-Here is an interactive map of the remaining Green Book sites in Buffalo, NY.
+Here is a map of the remaining Green Book sites in Buffalo, NY.

 Green Pins = Green Book Sites that remain standing.